praneethmendu/coin-aggregator/README.md

 Then there is **ticker**, where you can see a brief overview of selected coins courtesy coinmarketcap API, and **trades** where the most recent trades are posted as they happen.

-## Getting stared
+## Getting started

 To run this app you need Node.js, you can get it [here](https://nodejs.org/en/download/ "node's Homepage").
-Once that is taken care of clone this reposetory, cd into it, and install dependencies with npm
+Once that is taken care of clone this repository, cd into it, and install dependencies with npm
 ```
 git clone https://github.com/praneethmendu/coin-aggregator.git
 cd coin-aggregator